dtk820/Hackintosh-HP-Omen-X-17-GTX-1080/README.md

 What does not work

-Trackpad is not shown in System Preferences (battery is needed)
+Trackpad is not shown in System Preferences (battery is needed) (you help me)

-Realtek RTL8822BE
+Realtek RTL8822BE (you help me)

 Credits